nadunchanna98/Multi-Omic-Cervical-Cancer-Machine-Learning-Data-Processing/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 This repository contains code and resources for the research project titled "Multi-omic Data in Cervical Cancer Studies using Machine Learning."
-The aim of this research is to help the medical society identify cervical cancer subtypes using multi-omics data of the patients.

-## Aim
+## The aim of this research

 - Classify cervical cancer into its subgroups using machine learning model.